Capillary/api-documentation/source/includes/_staffUser.md

 Attribute | Description
 --------- | -----------
-id* | The unique user id created for the staff username* | Registered username of the staff user mobile | Registered mobile number of the user to send OTP.
-You can use this to validate mobile number and also to authenticate login email | Registered email id of the user to send OTP.
+id* | The unique id created for the staff username* | Registered username of the staff mobile | Registered mobile number of the staff to send OTP.
+You can use this to validate mobile number and also to authenticate login email | Registered email id of the staff to send OTP.
 You can use this to validate email id and also to authenticate login